bento-platform/bento_authorization_service/README.md

 }
 ```

-#### `POST /policy/permissions`
+#### `POST /policy/permissions` - a secondary evaluation endpoint

-A secondary evaluation endpoint, which lists permissions that apply to a particular token/resource pair.
+This endpoint lists permissions that apply to a particular token/resource pair.

 Implementers MAY use this for graceful-fallback policy decisions (although a multiple-requests approach to the above
 `evaluate` endpoint is preferable, since it will log decisions made).